-On 7th January 1999, Aaron woke up with flu-like symptoms.
-They seemed harmless, but 12 hours later, he was on a life support machine.
+On 7th January 1999, he woke up with flu-like symptoms.
+They seemed harmless but 12 hours later he was on a life support machine.
 He had contracted Meningitis C which quickly got worse and he developed blood poisoning, called Meningococcal sepsis.

 Doctors, along with his parents, decided to place Aaron into an induced coma that lasted for two weeks.
-It became clear that he had to have both legs amputated from the knee down, along with parts of most of his fingers.
+It became clear that he had to have both legs amputated from the knee down, along with most of his fingers.

 In total, he spent a year in hospital recovering and receiving treatment.